0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 The commands can be run with `--help` for additional information.

 The newest version of `node-register.sh` is located on [GitLab](https://gitlab.com/partisiablockchain/main/-/raw/main/scripts/node-register.sh).
+To download the tool run:

 ```shell
 curl https://gitlab.com/partisiablockchain/main/-/raw/main/scripts/node-register.sh --output node-register.sh